1. Higher income is associated with less daily sadness but not more daily happiness.

 6. Arguments about money are the best predictor of divorce.

-Arguments about money, particularly early in the relationship, are the best predictor of divorce, according to a research conducted by Sonya Britt, an assistant professor of family studies and human services and program director of personal financial planning at Kansas State University.
+Arguments about money, particularly early in the relationship, are the best predictor of divorce, according to research conducted by Sonya Britt, an assistant professor of family studies and human services and program director of personal financial planning at Kansas State University.
 And it works similarly for both men and women of all income levels.
 To prevent potential problems, Britt advises to work with a professional financial planner even before you get married.

 7. Spending is a major cause of arguments about money between couples.

 According to 2016 study conducted by Ally Bank, spending (and not saving) is a major cause of arguments about money between couples.
 73 percent of those who acknowledged having disagreements over money were annoyed by their partners’ spending habits more than anything else.
 On a positive note, only 20 percent admitted to having any serious disagreements over personal finances at all.

 8. Most people want a significant other with a similar philosophy toward money and finances.